Sales for Dynamics 365

 Configuring Your Microsoft Dynamics 365 Sales Process

-Every organization that implements CRM for sales must spend a little time analyzing their unique processes and configuring CRM to reflect that.
-This might mean just changing a few fields or it might mean significantly modifying the forms and view, deciding to add new record types, and/or deciding to disable unused features.
+Every organization implementing Sales for Dynamics 365 must spend time analyzing their unique processes and configuring CRM to reflect that.
+This might mean just changing a few fields.
+It also could mean significantly modifying the forms and view, adding new record types, and/or deciding to disable unused features.